NickStrick/Sprint-Challenge-Authentication/README.md

 to store information about the users current authentication and authorization using cookies.

 1. What does bcrypt do to help us store passwords in a secure manner.

+it creates a hash for our passwords, and a hash is a one way converstion, so it cant be changed back into a password. it also compares our hash to other passwords to safely log in.

 1. What does bcrypt do to slow down attackers?

+it hashes the password a certin amount of times, and every iteration makes it take much longer to guess the hash.

 1. What are the three parts of the JSON Web Token?

+header, payload, signature.

 ## Project Set Up